tushargoel97/ai-streaming-platform/README.md

 After every transcode, a background Celery task automatically detects the intro/opening sequence:

-1. **Series (audio fingerprinting)** — extracts 8kHz mono PCM from up to 5 sibling episodes, hashes 2-second audio windows using 8-band energy (SHA-256), and finds the longest common audio run across all episodes.
+1. **Series (audio fingerprinting).** Extracts 8kHz mono PCM from up to 5 sibling episodes, hashes 2-second audio windows using 8-band energy (SHA-256), and finds the longest common audio run across all episodes.
-2. **All videos (AI vision)** — samples one frame every 10 seconds from the first 4 minutes and asks the local vision model to identify where the intro ends.
+2. **All videos (AI vision).** Samples one frame every 10 seconds from the first 4 minutes and asks the local vision model to identify where the intro ends.

-Results are stored as `intro_start` / `intro_end` (seconds) on the video record and surfaced as a **Skip Intro** button in the player.

-You can also trigger detection manually or override timestamps from the admin panel.
+Results are stored as `intro_start` / `intro_end` (seconds) on the video record and surfaced as a Skip Intro button in the player.
+Detection can also be triggered manually or timestamps overridden from the admin panel.

 ---